 The following evening, we attended the American ambassador’s reception in a large club, and met former shipmates we hadn’t seen in twenty years.
 Afterwards we enjoyed a fabulous dinner at Maxim’s, with John and Sue, Keith and Lillian, and Mary and Jeff.
 The renowned restaurant is decorated in red and gold art nouveau style, with a piano player for ambiance, as if it were needed!
 I saved the elegant menu and savored the unforgettable experience.
 We walked home afterwards past darkened shops.
 Parisians are renowned for being brusque, but try as I might, I’ve never found a single rude individual in that city!

-PARIS & LIGNY, September 2001 We were again in Paris the week before the tragedy of 9/11, which now seems so far away.
+PARIS & LIGNY, September 2001 We revisited Paris the week before the tragedy of 9/11, which now seems so far away.
 Did Michelangelo ever fondle a woman’s breast?
-I suspect not, viewing his sculptures of female nudes who look like men wearing superglued boobs.
-(He’s fine on the males, and yes, I love his work, but he didn’t like women.)
+I suspect never, viewing his sculptures of female nudes who look like men wearing superglued boobs.
 However, I think Maillol knew and enjoyed women, nude or otherwise, and in Paris I visited his museum, on rue de Grenouille (Frog Street—how appropriate!) at Boulevard St. Germain.
 Dina Vierny, once the artist’s fifteen-year-old model, created the museum.
 She was introduced to Maillol after he was told she looked just like his sculptures; he studied her for the last ten years of his life, until his 1945 death in a car crash.
 Sculptures of her look solid, like they’d never topple, even in the strongest winds.
+They are graceful.

 The museum, like so many in Paris, is almost lost in a group of elegant classical stone homes and businesses, and so boasts statues, pillars, pediments and fountains at the façade.
 Its three floors are filled with sculptures and Maillol’s paintings, since he also also was a lifelong painter.
 Almost all are female, and the grace and finish of the paintings varies enormously, moreso than the sculptures.
 One sculpture I enjoyed was a bronze head of Renoir, wearing a hat and looking like he was ready to head out with his paintbox.
 There is none of the seething eroticism of Picasso, but a joyous celebration of the female form.
 I have always admired his large sculptures with thighs-as-strong-as-the-Brooklyn-bridge, bulging buttocks, and graceful postures, and the museum made me more of an admirer than ever.
 There are several other artists represented, including Matisse and Kandinsky, and a small bookshop selling publications --en Français, naturallement.

 Just then, we heard music: to mark the beginning of wine harvest season, the town band marched from the church nearby in dark green uniforms.
 After them, villagers in native costumes: long pinafores, embroidered bodices, fancy suspenders, tall felt hats.
-They carried a wooden cask dangling from chains on a shoulder-held pole.
-Next were winemakers in long bright green robes with dandelion yellow sleeves, and saggy green cloth hats.
+From a pole on their shoulders, a wooden cask dangled from a chain.
+Next came winemakers in long bright green robes with dandelion yellow sleeves, and saggy green cloth hats.
 Around their necks were chained silver tasting cups, and some wore prize medals.
 The gendarmes marched, carrying the French tricolor.
 Last, in smart business suits, were the wine families.
 They marched from mass to a group communion breakfast.

 After our coffees, we did the right thing: visited the large cave at the Chablis coop’s central marketing and shipping area.
 No wines are aged in oak; they develop in enormous stainless steel vats.
 We started with the lesser varieties and worked up to the premier cru.
 (This can take a long time and a lot of drinking.
 Toss what you don’t drink into the stainless funnel vats nearby for that purpose.)
 Time for a few sunny photos before the drive back to Paris, so quickly that we had hours to kill at the station café.
 (We’d feared traffic, since it was the last summer weekend, but our Citröen zipped along.)